danknights/mice5035/tutorials/01_preprocessing/README.md

 # exit from less by typing “q”
 q
 ```
 The log file shows how well stitching of read pairs went, if it was performed, and it shows the results of the quality trimming and filtering.
-These images explain how to interpret the log file:
+These images explain how to interpret the log file.

+Stitching results (closer to the top of the file):

 <img src="../../supporting_files/Tutorial01-interpreting-stitching-results.png" width="600" />

+Trimming and quality filtering results (closer to the bottom of the file):
 <img src="../../supporting_files/Tutorial01-interpreting-trimming-and-filtering-results.png" width="600" />

 ### Run shi7 on IMP WGS data